haylahi/CaptchaXpert/README.md

 ## Models
 - hCaptcha:
-    - path: `/solutions/hcaptcha/precompiled_solution/hcaptcha/datas/models`
+    - path: `openai/clip-vit-base-patch32`
-    - labels-path: `/solutions/hcaptcha/precompiled_solution/hcaptcha/datas/objects.yaml`
+    - labels-path: `/solutions/hcaptcha/label_map.yaml`
-    - reference: Credits to [QIN2DIM](https://github.com/QIN2DIM/hcaptcha-challenger/) for managing hcaptcha models
-    - updating-models: add model to `$path` and label to `labels-path`
-    - description: adding new models is not correctly written right now, it might overwrite the models when [QIN2DIM](https://github.com/QIN2DIM/hcaptcha-challenger/) changes objects.yaml but this will be fixed soon
+    - description: When new label come, inspect the possible antilabels for that class, and write all label and antilabel in label_map.yaml to update model
 - reCaptcha:
     - path: `/solutions/models`
     - labels-path: `/solutions/labels/objects.yaml`